timtaylor3/ELK-Stack/README.md

 ## Hasn't someone already done this

 Sort of.
 Take a look at [Security Onion](http://blog.securityonion.net/2017/06/towards-elastic-on-security-onion.html) if your are looking for network analysis functionality.
 If you want a more mature system, check out [SOF-ELK](https://github.com/philhagen/sof-elk).
 In most cases, one of these two systems might fit your needs.

+If you need customization, then it is likely, these won't work.
+This script and configurations will get you to the fun stuff faster.

 ## Assumptions